gromacs/gromacs/docs/user-guide/mdrun-performance.rst

       Mapping of GPU IDs to the 4 GPU tasks in the 4 ranks on this node:
       PP:0,PP:0,PP:0,PME:1

-    In this case, 3 ranks are set by user to compute short-range work on GPU 0, and 1 rank to compute PME on GPU 1.
+    In this case, 3 ranks are set by user to compute PP work on GPU 0, and 1 rank to compute PME on GPU 1.
     The detailed indexing of the GPUs is also reported in the log file.